Back

 With address whitelisting, you can limit crypto withdrawals from a wallet or exchange to a set of pre-approved public addresses.
 These public addresses can be for wallets that belong to you, your friends, your family, or whoever else you regularly send crypto to.

 Keeping your crypto safe is of the utmost importance when you invest in digital assets.
 The best way to store crypto is usually in an offline hardware wallet.
 However, using a hardware wallet should be just one part of your overall security strategy.
-Always practice safe internet browsing techniques and only use reputable exchanges to help protect your crypto from cybercriminals.
+It’s best to use multiple cold storage options as well as hot wallets for daily trading and transactions.
+Plus, always practice safe internet browsing techniques and only use reputable exchanges to help protect your crypto from cyber criminals.

 Note: KOHO product information and/or features may have been updated since this blog post was published.
 Please refer to our KOHO Plans page for our most up to date account information!